‘Beauty is in the eye of the beholder’

 Facial features (ratios) and Perception of Attractiveness Experiments

-Several experiments designed to measure the attractiveness of faces -that involve extensive studies and numerous images of human faces – supports that there is far MORE agreement than disagreement across cultures as to what is viewed as beautiful or not.
+Several experiments designed to measure the attractiveness of faces have been conducted.
+They involve extensive studies and numerous images of human faces.
+They support that there if far MORE agreement than disagreement across cultures as to what is viewed as beautiful or not.

-Surprisingly, people coming from different races & cultures who viewed these facial images AGREED on what they thought was BEAUTIFUL – and what they viewed was NOT.
+People coming from various different races and cultures viewed these facial images.
+It’s worth noting that all of the people in this study AGREED on what they thought was BEAUTIFUL.
+In contrast, they also agreed on what was NOT.

-Facial recognition research is involved in these studies, and is, apparently, quite a complex process.
+These studies used facial recognition research.
+In fact, it’s apparently quite a complex process.
 So are the processes our brains go through in evaluating someone else’s attractiveness.

 Our brains seem to do MUCH MORE than simply recognize a beautiful face based on what we’ve been taught to see as beautiful.